Fiol Law Group|Posted in Medical Malpractice on January 15, 2020

 - Birth injuries

 - Improper pre- or postoperative care

 If you believe one of these common mistakes caused your recent injury or a loved one’s death, you may be able to bring a medical malpractice claim against one or more parties in Florida.
 Work with a lawyer to help you understand the rules surrounding how to file.
 Each state has unique medical malpractice statutes.

 What are the Laws Regarding Medical Malpractice?

 In Florida, the statute of limitations gives you two years from the date of the alleged malpractice to file a civil claim.
 This deadline extends to four years from the discovery of your injuries if you do not realize you are the victim of malpractice until later.
 The only exception that will lead to a longer time limit is if the defendant fraudulently concealed the malpractice so you would not discover it.
 If this is the case, you will have two years from your discovery of the injury or seven years from when the malpractice occurred.

 Before you can bring a claim in court, you must serve a Notice of Intent to Sue on the defendant.
 This starts a settlement process that will last a mandatory 90 days.
 Winning a case as an injured patient against a practitioner or health care provider in Florida can be difficult.
 The burden of proof is steep in these cases.
 You could get further with your claim with help from a medical malpractice attorney.
 A lawyer can help you navigate the state’s related laws and technicalities for the strongest possible claim to damages.
-Contact a Tampa medical malpractice lawyer for more information about your specific case.
+Contact a Tampa medical malpractice lawyer or Tampa wrongful death attorney for more information about your specific case.